Articles

 Pros of Confluence:

-• Provides powerful documentation and collaboration tools
+• Offers AI-powered documentation and real-time collaboration

 Cons of Confluence: